Northern Inuit Dog

-When trained and socialized from an early age, these dogs can make an excellent pet for a family with children.
+When trained and socialized from an early age, these dogs can make excellent pets for a family with children.
 They are very friendly and loving dogs who do well with children.
-Even they are tolerant around children, you should always closely supervise your children when they around this breed or any other dog breeds.
+Even though they are tolerant of children, you should always closely supervise your children when they are around this breed or any other dog breeds.
 This will reduce the chances of an accidental injury to either the dog or the child.

-Tamaskans, Siberian Huskies, and Alaskan Malamutes are three dog breeds that have some things in common with these dogs.
+Tamaskans, Siberian Huskies, and Alaskan Malamutes are three dog breeds that have some things in common with Northern Inuit Dogs.

 - Tamaskan: While Northern Inuit Dogs are a crossbreed, Tamaskans are purebred dogs.
-Both breeds are affectionate, sensitive, and make a good pet for families with children.
+Both breeds are affectionate, sensitive, and make good pets for families with children.

 - Siberian Husky: Siberian Huskies and Northern Inuit Dogs both have a strong impulse to roam.
 They are also both a family-friendly breed.
 However, a Northern Inuit Dog is larger in size than a Siberian Husky.
 Male Northern Inuit Dogs have an average weight of 94.5 pounds, while male Siberian Huskies only weigh between 45 and 60 pounds.

-- Alaskan Malamute: Both Alaskan Malamutes and Northern Inuit Dogs are territorial and can make a good watchdog.
-Both breeds are also pretty heavy shedders.
+- Alaskan Malamute: Both breeds are also pretty heavy shedders.
 Alaskan Malamutes are usually a bit more playful and social than Northern Inuit Dogs.